Aaron Gilbert: Biography

-Gilbert was born in 1979 and raised in Altoona, Pennsylvania.
-He claims to be Cuban American.
-Though, neither of his parents are racially or ethnically Cuban.
+Gilbert was born in 1979 in Altoona, Pennsylvania.
+He is of Cuban descent.

 Gilbert attended Pennsylvania State University and in 2000 received an Associate of Science in mechanical engineering technology.
 He returned to school at Rhode Island School of Design (RISD) and in 2005 received a Bachelor of Fine Arts degree in Painting.
 In 2008, he received his Master of Fine Arts degree from Yale University in Painting.
 Prior to his full time career as an artist, he worked in CAD and as an Engineering Technician in the biomedical industry.

 He was previously married to photographer Deana Lawson and together they have two children.
 Lawson and Gilbert's work is mutually influential, and much of Gilbert's artwork depicts Lawson and their children.
-His paintings reflect his own claimed ethnic background, as well as more a traditional Western approach to the medium.
-The paintings feature his bright and moody palette, and the staged but self-aware subjects.
+His paintings feature a bright and moody palette, and staged but self-aware subjects.

 In 2010, Gilbert was awarded the Rosenthal Family Foundation Award for Painting.
 He is a 2015 Louis Comfort Tiffany Award recipient, and has been awarded by the American Academy of Arts and Letters as the 2010 “Young American Painter of Distinction.”
 His work is currently in the permanent collection of the Brooklyn Museum of Art, the Whitney Museum, and the Studio Museum in Harlem.
 Residencies include a 2013 Fountainhead Residency, a 2012 Yaddo residency, a 2008 LMCC Workspace Residency as well as the 2008 Affiliate Fellowship of the American Academy in Rome.

 He has exhibited his work at PPOW New York (2021), Deitch Projects New York (2008), among others.
 In the fall of 2020, he had a two-person show with Martin Wong at PPOW New York which was reviewed in The New York Times and Art in America.